Digital Marketing Consultant

 • GEO-optimized: "Gartner projects a 25% drop in traditional search engine volume by 2026, while research tracking 17 million AI-generated responses shows AI-cited brands receive 4.4x higher conversion rates than equivalent organic search traffic."

 AI systems evaluate topical authority, not just individual page quality.
-A site with 20 interlinked articles covering every dimension of a topic from multiple angles signals deep expertise.
+A site with 20 interlinked articles covering every dimension of a topic signals deep expertise.
 A single comprehensive guide on that topic signals less authority, even if the guide is excellent.

-The pillar-cluster model serves both traditional SEO and GEO simultaneously.
-Build your content architecture as:
+The pillar-cluster model serves both traditional SEO and GEO simultaneously:

 • Pillar page: Comprehensive overview of the broad topic (like this guide)